3lpsy/boucanpy/README.md

 ### Icebox

+- [ ] Write more tests and enabling logging in tests
 - [ ] Perform Better Validation on the Backend
 - [ ] Perform Better Validation on the Frontend
 - [ ] Refactor code to handle General network errors via toast